Emma Söderberg: Professional

 Upon graduating from Duluth, Söderberg signed a two-year contract with the Connecticut Whale of the Premier Hockey Federation (PHF).
 When the PHF dissolved, Söderberg entered the 2023 PWHL Draft, where she was taken in the tenth round, 58th overall, by the Boston Fleet.
 She signed a two-year contract with Boston on 31 October 2023.

+After two seasons with the Fleet, Söderberg returned to Sweden.
+She signed a one-year contract with SDE Hockey of the Swedish Women's Hockey League (SDHL) on July 6, 2025, with a second-year contract option.

 International play

 As a junior player with the Swedish national under-18 team, Söderberg participated in the IIHF U18 Women's World Championships in 2015 and 2016.
 She backstopped Sweden to a bronze medal at the 2016 tournament and was recognized as best goalie of the tournament by the directorate, in addition to being selected to the media all-star team and named a top-three player for Sweden by the coaches.

 After helping the Sweden women's national ice hockey team during their qualification rounds, Söderberg was selected to goaltend for the team at the 2022 Winter Olympics in Beijing.

 She represented Sweden at the 2023 IIHF Women's World Championship where she recorded a 2.58 GAA and a .924 (92.4%) save percentage in five games and was named to the All-Star team.

+On 12 January 2026, she was named to Sweden's roster to compete at the 2026 Winter Olympics.

 Personal life

-Söderberg was born on 18 February 1998 in Örnsköldsvik, Sweden to Ove and Karin Söderberg.
+Söderberg was born on 18 February 1998 in Örnsköldsvik, Sweden, to Ove and Karin Söderberg.
 Her father is a former professional ice hockey forward who played in the Division 1, the second-tier of Swedish men's ice hockey, during 1988 to 1999.